sbw70/verification-constraints/labs/phase1-separated-services/shared/dashboard/README.md

 # Dashboard

-This directory contains the shared visualization and live monitoring components for the benchmark environment.
+This directory contains the shared visualization and monitoring infrastructure for the benchmark environment.

-The dashboard is responsible for presenting live execution behavior across both request paths.
+The dashboard layer exists to provide live operational visibility into both benchmark paths during execution.

+Dashboard components are shared so conventional and provider-first architectures are measured and displayed using the same telemetry, visualization logic, and comparison model.

-Responsibilities may include:
+Displayed information may include:
-- live metric display
+- live throughput
-- latency visualization
+- latency measurements
+- provider visibility timing
-- denial timing visualization
+- denial timing
-- infrastructure activation tracking
+- infrastructure activation depth
+- request traces
-- throughput monitoring
+- timeout behavior
-- resource usage monitoring
+- resource utilization
+- system health
-- execution path comparison
+- side-by-side execution comparison
-- provider timing comparison

-The dashboard is shared so both architectures are measured and displayed using the same instrumentation and presentation logic.
+The purpose of the dashboard layer is to make request-ordering behavior observable during benchmark operation.

+The dashboard is not intended to act as a policy engine or execution component.

+Its purpose is operational visibility and benchmark instrumentation.